odoo/documentation/content/applications/finance/accounting/others/adviser/assets.rst

 How to record the sale or disposal of an asset?
 ===============================================

-If you sell or dispose an asset, you need to deprecate completly this asset.
+If you sell or dispose an asset, you need to deprecate completely this asset.
 Click on the button :guilabel:`Sell or Dispose`.
 This action will post the full costs of this assets but it will not record the sales transaction that should be registered through a customer